-22.1 Players draw one trade card from as many trade card stacks as they have cities on the board.
-The player with the fewest number of cities on the board draws his trade cards first, followed by the player with the next fewest number of cities, and so on, until all players have drawn their trade cards.

-22.12 When separate stacks for the East and the West are in play, the western nations draw cards from the stacks denoted "The West" and the eastern nations draw from the Stacks denoted "The East".
-A western nation will only obtain cards from the stacks denoted "The West", never from the stacks denoted "The East", and the other way around.
-Of course, they may still receive them in trades.

-22.2 Trade cards are always collected by the same method.
+- 22.1 Players draw one trade card from as many trade card stacks as they have cities on the board.
+The player with the fewest number of cities on the board draws his trade cards first, followed by the player with the next fewest number of cities, and so on, until all players have drawn their trade cards. - 22.12 When the separate trade card blocks The East and The West are in play, the western civilizations draw cards from The West and the eastern civilizations draw from the The East.
+A western civilization will only draw cards from The West, never from The East, and an eastern civilization will only draw cards from The East, never from The West.
+They may, of course, still receive them in trades. - 22.2 Trade cards are always collected by the same method.
 One card is drawn from each stack, progressing from the first stack, until the player has drawn from the same number of stacks as he has cities on the board.
-A player with three cities in play thus draws one trade card from each of the first three stacks, and cannot draw a trade card from the fourth or any higher trade card stack until he has more than three cities in play.

-22.21 If a stack is empty, a player is not entitled to replace the lost card with one from another stack.
-The player must simply forgo drawing a trade card from that particular stack.

-22.3 Players may not disclose what trade cards they have drawn as they may have acquired a calamity card that they may be able to trade to another player.
-The player who drew calamity cards that may not be traded (Volcano/Earthquake, Famine, Civil War, Flood, Cyclone, Corruption, Tyranny and Regression) must retain them until all trading is complete; they may not be traded.

-22.4 Trade cards must be held in secret.
+A player with three cities in play thus draws one trade card from each of the first three stacks, and cannot draw a trade card from the fourth or any higher trade card stack until he has more than three cities in play. - 22.21 If a stack is empty, a player is not entitled to replace the lost card with one from another stack.
+The player must simply forgo drawing a trade card from that particular stack. - 22.3 Players may not disclose what trade cards they have drawn as they may have acquired a calamity card that they may be able to trade to another player.
+The player who drew calamity cards that may not be traded (Volcano/Earthquake, Famine, Civil War, Flood, Cyclone, Corruption, Tyranny and Regression) must retain them until all trading is complete; they may not be traded. - 22.4 Trade cards must be held in secret.
 While in a player's hands, trade cards are the only items that are not open to inspection by other players.